takluyver/pynsist/doc/cfgfile.rst

        from module import function
        function()

-.. describe:: script
+.. describe:: script (optional)

-   Path to the Python script which launches your application.
+   Path to the Python script which launches your application, as an alternative to ``entry_point``.

    Ensure that this boilerplate code is at the top of your script::